Aftermarket insoles are intended to:

-Important: If you’re shopping for your first pair of insoles, it’s best to visit an REI store to try out several models and get specialized fit assistance.
+Important: Shopping for your first pair of insoles?
+It’s best to visit an REI store to try out several models and get specialized fit assistance.

 For a closer look at your insole choices, read on.

 Custom insoles are aftermarket insoles shaped specifically for the wearer’s feet to create even pressure distribution.
-This may be a heat-molded DIY process at home or one molded by a specialist fitter for a higher level of fit.
+This may be a heat-molded DIY process at home or one molded by a specialist fitter.
 Expect to pay more for the latter.

 Custom orthotics are for people with chronic foot issues.
-A podiatrist can have these made specifically for your feet based on a cast created of your foot.
+A podiatrist can have these made specifically for you based on a cast created of your foot.
 Their cost is commonly $300 to $500.

 In addition, several lengths are available: